Sam-Saarinen/Sam-Saarinen.github.io/_posts/2025-04-04-Working-with-Sam.md

 - Work begins with defining a goal.
 If there’s no goal, then it’s play, not work.
 - Efforts that don’t bring you closer to the goal are wasted.
 - Any production system will have couplings such that failure or constraints in one part affect all the others.
-(E.g. it doesn’t matter how many bottles Coca-cola can make if there’s not enough freshwater for their beverages.)
+(E.g. it doesn’t matter how many bottles Coca-Cola can make if there’s not enough freshwater for their beverages.)
 - The current bottlenecks on any interconnected system are likely to stem from a small number of (or even one) components.
 - (The longer we live inside a constraint, the harder it becomes to perceive.)
 - Improving the throughput of the bottleneck often produces orders-of-magnitude more progress towards the goal than equivalent efforts directed at the wrong part of the system.